MGG-02/Data-Processing25-26/README.md

 | **Word2Vec** | 0.8785 | 0.8852 | 0.8934 | ***0.9190*** |
 | **BERT** | 0.8786 | 0.8729 | 0.9034 | ***0.9118*** |

 Again, the same conclusion can be made for the classification models used for each vectorization method, the results are not biased enough to make a clear decision in which one is the best.
-However, for Word2Vec and BERT vectorization technics, both based on word embeddings, the PyTorch neural network seems to throw better results than the TF-IDF one.
+However, for Word2Vec and BERT vectorization technics, the PyTorch neural network seems to throw better results than the TF-IDF one.

 | Model \ Vectorization | TF-IDF | Word2Vec | BERT |
 |-----------------------|--------|----------|------|